Scaling-Aware Adapter for Structure-Grounded LLM Reasoning: Structure-Grounding All-Atom LLM:

 It ensures that anchors with high instruction relevance (large $\boldsymbol{\ell}_a$) can ``grow'' to capture a wider receptive field, while spatial distances $\|\mathbf{P}_i - \mathbf{P}_a\|_2^2$ ($\mathbf{P}$ is the atom coordinates) maintain geometric locality.

 \textbf{In-Patch Weighted Pooling.} Final patch tokens $\boldsymbol{t}_a$ are synthesized through membership-weighted aggregation of node features within each patch: -8 pt

 -8 pt

 The resulting tokens $\boldsymbol{t}_a$ effectively summarize the structural grounding in both geometry and textual intent, providing a solid query initialization in further retrieval (Sec.~\ref{sec: method-noveltyA}).
-The gradient rationale of the module is discussed in ~\ref{app:grad-proof}.
+Theoretical analysis of the instruction-weighted compression distortion bound is provided in App.~\ref{app:adaptive-compression}.

 The \noveltyA facilitates the explicit injection of geometric evidence into the LLM by transforming query tokens from patch pooling into modality tokens.